 Well, you cannot assign any rights in the BI aggregations themselves.
 This is performed indirectly through the visibility of the hosts and services, and it is governed by the See all hosts and services option under Setup > Roles & Permissions:

 In the User role, this right is by default disabled.
 Normal users can see only shared hosts and services, and in BI these are expressed in such a way that they can see exactly all of the BI aggregations which contain at least one shared host or service.
-Such aggregations however contain only these authorised objects, and they may therefore be somewhat ‘thinned out’.
+Such aggregations however contain only these authorized objects, and they may therefore be somewhat 'thinned out'.
 And this in turn means that they can have different statuses for for different users!

 Whether that is good or bad depends on what you want.
 If in doubt you can toggle the permission, and through a detour via BI allow some or all users to see hosts and services for which they are not contacts — and thus ensure that the status of an aggregation is always the same for everyone.